silnrsi/font-ramsina/README.txt

-# Idiqlat
+# EastSyriacMarcusNew

-Idiqlat is a font family for the East Syriac script.
-The font name, Idiqlat, means Tigris River in ancient Akkadian/Assyrian.
+EastSyriacMarcusNew is a font family for the East Syriac script.
+The font was designed as a facsimile based on metal type cut in India from around 1920.

 For more details about this project, including its design history and acknowledgements see [FONTLOG.txt](FONTLOG.txt).